OpenDocCN/geeksforgeeks-c-cpp-zh/docs/numeric-header-in-c-stl-set-2-adjacent_difference-inner_product-and-iota.md

 iota(first, last,val) ;

 first, last : address of first and last element of range whose elements are to be added
-val: initial value to store, the expression ++value must be well-formed
+val: initial value to store, the expression ++ value must be well-formed

 ```